silviamaggi/smd-com/_posts/2021-02-16-culture-and-design-books.md

 Servegnini is a respected journalist, whose column, _[Italians](https://italians.corriere.it/){:title="Go to the column page on Corriere.it"},_ I used to follow many years ago.
 He wrote _La Testa degli Italiani_ with a lot of sense of humour, so you should approach the book as a semi-serious portrait of a country that is often romanticised or condemned.

 <p class="detached">🔗 <a href="https://www.goodreads.com/book/show/1564625.La_testa_degli_italiani">Read the book in Italian</a> or <a href="https://www.goodreads.com/book/show/581712.La_Bella_Figura">in English</a></p>

+{: .detached}
+Last updated on 22 March 2022.